TCGTalk Logo

 Use for: Sealed cases, high-end singles, PSA slab hunting.

 Carries high-end cards and sealed product.
 Good for sealed cases.
 Has PSA slabs, sometimes at good prices.
 Tip: for slabs with the barcode partially covered, scan the barcode with your phone camera — you'll be redirected to the PSA certificate page showing the actual grade and card scan.
-Good for finding sealed cases at reasonable prices.

 Amazon JP